marioy47/blog-site/src/projects/wordpres-custom-directory/index.md

 It also allows you to have a live search for the list and support _Advanced Custom Fields_ for additional information.

-<div style="font-style: italic; text-align: center">Configuration Screen</div>
+## Screenshots

+### Configuration screen

 ![Configuration Screen](wp-custom-dir-config.png)

-<div style="font-style: italic; text-align: center">Embedded Help</div>
+### Embedded Help

 ![Embedded Help](wp-custom-dir-help.png)

-<div style="font-style: italic; text-align: center">Directory Sample</div>
+### Directory Sample

 ![Directory Sample](wp-custom-dir-result.png)

+## Live coding sessions

-Here is the live coding sessions for the creation of the plugin.
+Here are the live coding sessions for the creation of the plugin.

-**Note**: This is for demonstration purposes only, there is no sound or explanation of the process.
+_This is for demonstration purposes only, there is no sound or explanation of the process._

 <div class="video-container">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLqJrOd2CQU3cx-DUq0fPpFyYpLJYkwTba" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>